tamhinsf/QuickTeams/README.md

 * Archive and un-archive a Team
 * Manage the apps you've installed to a Team

+Looking to create your own archival or compliance tool?
+Use our project as your starter kit!

 We'll add features as more Microsoft Teams APIs become available and as time permits.
 For now, let's get started!

 ## Setup a development environment